 Not at all, according to many, many studies!
-As one paper on published in Science Direct put it, “no data justiﬁes a negative opinion about whole-wheat products in a healthy population.”
+As one paper published in Science Direct put it, “no data justiﬁes a negative opinion about whole-wheat products in a healthy population.”
 Unecessarily avoiding gluten can in fact be detrimental to health, as it may lead us to avoid eating the recommended amount of whole grains per day, substituting for less-nutritious options, or skipping meals altogether when gluten free options aren’t available.
-So if you haven’t been diagnosed with celiac disease or other gluten allergy, go ahead and enjoy that bowl of whole wheat pasta or the yummy-looking apple cake your coworker brought in.
+So if you haven’t been diagnosed with celiac disease or other gluten allergies, go ahead and enjoy that bowl of whole wheat pasta or the yummy-looking apple cake your coworker brought in.
 It’s delicious and healthy.
-And for those of us who cannot eat gluten, rest easy knowing that there are plenty of nutritious grains available to you.
+And for those of us who cannot eat gluten, rest easy knowing that there are plenty of nutritious grains available.
 (Rebecca)

 For more on gluten-free grains, you can download our in-depth handout here.

 What are your thoughts on gluten free diets?
 Have you had success replacing wheat with gluten-free grains in your cooking and baking?
 Why do you think gluten free diets have become so popular outside of those with Celiac disease?
 We’d love to hear your thoughts!